no-more-secrets/parsco/README.md

 It is also likely that this library can be tweaked further to make it more ammenable to Clang's optimizations of Coroutines.
-PRs are welcome for that if anyone has any expertise there.
+PRs are welcome for that if anyone has any expertise there, particular with regard to improving performance in non-optimized builds.

 Combinator Reference
 ====================